anwaaralikhan/ssl/certificate/setup/create_certificates.md

 B:\JMX Client\Security>keytool -exportcert -keystore clientkeystore -alias clientkey -storepass clientpass -file client.cer Certificate stored in file <client.cer>
 Step 5: Copy the client certificate to the Server machine and import it in Server’s TrusStore.
 Copy the certificate generated on the client machine in Step 4 to the Server machine.
-For instance, I have copied the client certificate in the following directory: B:\JMX\Security on the server machine.
+For instance, I have copied the client certificate in the following directory: C:\Certificates\SSL on the server machine.

-B:\JMX\Security>keytool -importcert -file client.cer -keystore servertruststore -storepass servertrustpass
+C:\Certificates\SSL>keytool -importcert -file client.cer -keystore servertruststore -storepass servertrustpass
 Owner: CN=JConsole, OU=DevOps, O=CleanTutorials, L=Delhi, ST=Delhi, C=IN
 Issuer: CN=JConsole, OU=DevOps, O=CleanTutorials, L=Delhi, ST=Delhi, C=IN
 Serial number: 427e283a